trytoolify/starter/README.md

 ## Use our extension

-Download our [VSCode extension](https://marketplace.visualstudio.com/items?itemName=Creo.creo-copilot) to speed up your experience using Creo.
+Download our [VSCode extension](https://marketplace.visualstudio.com/items?itemName=toolify.toolify-copilot) to speed up your experience using Toolify.
 It allows you to:

 1. Setup and test integrations (like Postgres) with ease,
 2. Prompt AI to rapidly create or edit your existing tools.